jimmycuadra/dotfiles/README.md

 # dotfiles

-Various configuration files that are stored in my home directory on OS X.
+Various configuration files that are stored in my home directory on macOS and Linux systems.

 ## License

-Copyright (c) 2015-2016 Jimmy Cuadra
+Copyright (c) 2015-2019 Jimmy Cuadra

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal